BipinTP/Excel-Dashboard/README.md

 # ☕ Coffee Shop Sales Dashboard — Excel Project

 An interactive **Excel Dashboard** that analyzes and visualizes sales performance for a fictional coffee shop chain.
-This project demonstrates data cleaning, transformation, and dashboard design using Excel tools like **Power Query, Pivot Tables, and GETPIVOTDATA**.
+This project demonstrates data cleaning, transformation, and dashboard design using Excel tools like **Power Query, Pivot Tables **.

 ---